The great comedian George Burns was quoted as saying, “Sex at age 90 is like trying to shoot pool with a rope.”

 2. Acts as a Natural Painkiller

-Many seniors struggle with daily aches and pains that can affect the quality of life significantly.
-According to a 2017 study, depression and chronic pain are “highly prevalent” in elderly populations.
+Health Benefits of Staying Sexually Active Into Older Age: Many seniors struggle with daily aches and pains that can affect their quality of life significantly.
+Moreover, according to a 2017 study, depression and chronic pain are “highly prevalent” in elderly populations.

 An active sex life can help because when couples have sexual intercourse, the body releases hormones that help increase a person’s pain threshold.
 In one study on a woman’s G-spot, researchers found that pressure in that area elevated pain thresholds by more than 47 percent, and pleasurable stimulation increased it by more than 80 percent.
 An actual orgasm increased it by 108 percent.